anabramos/forageboutique/README.md

 #### Database Structure

 I have connected the database to the Heroku Postgres database from the beginning of deployment.
-I have created original custom models, the Entity-Relationship Diagram here shows how the database models relate to each other.
+I have created original custom models, the Entity-Relationship Diagram [here](https://github.com/anabramos/forageboutique/blob/main/media/database/database.PNG) shows how the database models relate to each other.

+### Design

+#### Colors
+The website colors are inspired by tons of green and terracota as key plant store colors.
+It uses dark green color and white to create contrast between text and background, and the other colors are used intertwined to reinforce borders, banners and highlight certain features/sections in the website.

+#### Fonts
+The website uses a combination of Pangolin and Roboto Condensed, with a fall back to sans-serif.
+These fonts are popularly paired together.
+Pangolin is used in the website for high-level headings and logo while Roboto Condensed is used for regular text and low level headings.
+The fonts were compared and taken from Google Fonts.

+#### Icons
+This website makes use of icons from Font Awesome to give a new visual element and reinforce the content already displayed.
+The Icons are used to indicate social media links on the website's footer.